zhullyb/monyhar/monyhar/sandbox/mac/seatbelt_sandbox_design.md

 One alternative design is the current design where process acquires numerous system resources early in the execution phase and then applies the sandbox.
-However, this means that we do not have a consistent and auditable way to track what resources Chromium is using over time.
-Chromium's attack surface can increase significantly with a new OS release, and we would not know.
+However, this means that we do not have a consistent and auditable way to track what resources Monyhar is using over time.
+Monyhar's attack surface can increase significantly with a new OS release, and we would not know.
 The new explicit profiles make the attack surface very auditable and easy to understand.